 How long will my training corset take to break in?
 You should start the process of waist training slowly and gradually.
 Never try to achieve your maximum reduction immediately with a brand new corset; this could damage you AND the corset!
 Start by lacing the corset to a comfortable reduction, and wearing it like this for a couple of hours at a time.
 Gradually increase the amount of reduction and the length of time you remain laced.
 Depending on the amount of reduction you have chosen and your natural waist size to start with, it can take years to achieve your goal, but slow and gradual training is the key to a successful regime.
 We strongly recommend that you purchase our corset liners to wear underneath your training corset - these protect both the lining of the corset, and your skin, from any damage, and are easily washed by hand or machine.
 This also saves having to wash your corset as frequently.
 For washing instructions please see below.

 What type of boning is used in a Heavenly Corset?
 Our corsets are all fully steel boned using flexible flat steels, which provide eminently better support for tight-lacing than spirals.
+For this reason our corsets take longer to break in than those made with spirals.

 How many bones does a corset contain?
 This depends on the style you chose.
 Wasp-waists have 2 more panels than the hourglass, and so more boning.
 Training spec corsets have more bones than standard spec, containing up to 24 bones, plus busk.